webplatform/docs/css/properties/marquee-style/index.md

 {{Page_Title|marquee-style}}
 {{Flags
-|Checked_Out=No
+|State=In Progress
+|Editorial notes=Add description and compatibility.
-|Editorial notes=According to W3C specifications, this property should apply to all elements that accept the <code>overflow</code> property.
+According to W3C specifications, this property should apply to all elements that accept the <code>overflow</code> property.
 However, it currently only works with the <code>marquee</code> tag.
 Perhaps this property has been deprecated.
+|Checked_Out=No
 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}